Curriculum and Pathways

 Please peruse the tabs below for an overview and highlights of our curriculum.

 A second developmental approach to assessment is supported by semi-annual performance reviews with Drs.
-Aylward and Mustapha.
+Aylward, Bhatt, and Williams.
 This review process operates with these goals in mind:

 - Clearly set expectations